tylerhall/dnc/README.md

 You can use the full command line arguments listed above with `--help`, or you can quickly run the command on your current directory by only passing a query string like this:

     dnc flac

+## Download

+The latest build is available to download on the [Releases](https://github.com/tylerhall/dnc/releases) page.
+The builds aren't notarized.
+So be sure to ask Apple if it's OK to run this on your Mac.